Millie-blip/Millie-blip/README.md

 My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.

-When I'm not working with data, I enjoy [Your Hobby or Passion, e.g., creating content, hiking, mentoring others, etc.].
-I love the "aha!" moment when data reveals something new and useful.
+When I'm not working with data, I enjoy reading, and watching documentaries.
+I love the "Yes!" moment when data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://Millie-blip.github.io/)

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
+- **Project A:**  Building a sales forecasting model in Python.
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
+- **Project B:** Creating an interactive marketing dashboard in Power BI.
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]

 ## 🌱 Currently Learning

-- [A new skill or technology you're exploring, e.g., Advanced machine learning techniques in Scikit-learn.]
-- [Another skill, e.g., Cloud data warehousing with Google BigQuery.]
+#- Big data analytics

 ## 🛠️ Technical Skillset